 Aethelgard’s geography is shaped not only by geological forces but by the flow of Magic itself:

-• Ley lines: Invisible rivers of arcane energy crisscross the continent, converging at nodes of particular power.
+• Ley-Lines: Invisible rivers of arcane energy crisscross the continent, converging at nodes of particular power.
 Valoria-City, Khazad-Dum, and the Whispering-Forest all sit on major ley line intersections — a fact that likely explains their historical significance

 • Wild magic zones: Areas near the Great-Rift where magic behaves unpredictably.
 Spells may amplify, reverse, or manifest as entirely unintended effects.
 These zones shift slowly over time, making permanent settlement impossible